b21809831/DataTool-Pages/Storage/Hadoop.md

+Apache Hadoop HDFS
-Apache Hadoop HDFS: The Hadoop Distributed File System (HDFS) is designed to store very large data sets reliably, and to stream those data sets at high bandwidth to user applications.
+The Hadoop Distributed File System (HDFS) is designed to store very large data sets reliably, and to stream those data sets at high bandwidth to user applications.

 Link: https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HdfsDesign.html

+Scalable: HDFS is designed to reliably store very large files across machines in a large cluster.

+Lightly processed: HDFS exposes a file system namespace and allows user data to be stored in files.
+It is designed to support large files, suitable for applications with big data sets, where the data is lightly processed.

 Distributed: HDFS is a distributed file system designed to run on commodity hardware.
 It is designed with fault tolerance in mind and can handle very large datasets.